 Of the three authentication options described here, OOB authentication generally provides the greatest security because it leverages a more secure medium for authentication -- the phone network.
 As with SMS-based OTPs, enterprise users may experience usability fatigue if they authenticate frequently during the day.
 OOB authentication also provides the greatest platform support; users can be authenticated via their home or mobile phones.

 Interested in how you can help organizations wishing to implement mobile authentication?
-This table summarizes the ways you can help.
+The following table summarizes the ways you can help.

 Mobile device authentication combines the best of both worlds: usability and security.
 Over time, the authentication methods discussed here may eclipse traditional passwords, particularly for those applications which grant access to confidential data or material monetary transactions.